jjy1031/jjy1031.github.io/docs/Overview/Workflow.md

   │   ├── gsm0002
   ...
   ```

-  You can check that all the possible gsm jobs are generated from your optimized mother structures.
-  In `ISOMERS.TXT`, you can get some information about caclulated reactions.
+  You can verify that all possible GSM jobs are generated from your optimized mother structures.
+In `ISOMERS.TXT` file, you can get some information about calculated reactions.

   ```
   BREAK 5 6